simon-shd/libltc-napi-limited/README.md

 - `test_pipe.js` - this tests incoming audio using `libltc-napi-limited` as a Stream
 - `test_stream.js` - this tests decoding incoming audio using `decodeStream()`

-To test LTC streaming, I used [Qlab](https://qlab.app/) to send LTC to an audio loopback device ([BlackHole](https://existential.audio/blackhole/)), then pulled audio from the loopback device using the Node module `naudiodon`.
+To test LTC streaming in MacOS, I used [Qlab](https://qlab.app/) to send LTC to an audio loopback device ([BlackHole](https://existential.audio/blackhole/)), then pulled audio from the loopback device using the Node module `naudiodon`.

 * [Qlab](https://qlab.app/)
 * [BlackHole](https://existential.audio/blackhole/)

+To test LTC streaming in Windows 10, I used [Audacity](https://www.audacityteam.org/) to send LTC audio from a timecode audio file to an audio loopback driver ([VB-CABLE](https://vb-audio.com/Cable/index.htm)), and pulled audio from the device using `naudiodon`.
+Note the output volume on Audacity had to be about 15% to avoid clipping - this will depend on the LTC audio file you use.

 ## <a name="contributing"></a>Contributing, Support, and Further development